terrence-2005/OS-WKSHEET-1/README.md

 ------------------
 Task 3

+USE "make" cmmd in the folder root directory to run all executables, rather than writing iindividual commands to generate the executable files

-"make clean" - to clear all executable files generated so u can start afresh "make" - to generate new exe files
+"make clean" - to clear all executable files generated so u can start afresh

 ------------------
 Task 4 README